fewlinesco/connect-js/management/README.md

 - validationCode: Code input from the User during the Identity validation flow.
 - identityValue: Identity value that will replace the current Identity.
 - identityToUpdateId: ID of the previous Identity to update.
+- maxRetry: optional number argument, set by default to `2`.
+It determines the max number of retries the function will do if a server exception is raised during the flow.
+You can pass `0` to disable the retry feature.

 ```ts
 import { updateIdentity } from "@fewlines/connect-management";